ericmettt/SQS_SS23/README.md

 3. Update the database connection details in the backend's `application.properties`

 The currently used application.properties username and password are for my local development database

+## Tests

+For the End to End test via Selenium the latest version of [Chromedriver](https://chromedriver.chromium.org/) has to be installed